samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 #### Write Your Level

-Write your character’s level on your character sheet.
+Write your character's level on your character sheet.
 Typically, a character starts at level 1 and advances in level by adventuring and gaining [Experience Points](/sources/dnd/free-rules/rules-glossary#ExperiencePoints) (XP).

 ***Write Your XP.*** Also record your Experience Points.
 A level 1 character has 0 XP.